 Gandy described the patient as a 39-year-old retired NFL player whose primary complaints were poor moods and episodes of rage.
 “He certainly is not demented.
 He runs his own business.
 He’s Independent and functional and has a family.”
 Gandy said.

-Dolman Law Group is a personal injury law firm committed to prevention and treatment of traumatic brain injuries.
+Sibley Dolman Gipe Accident Injury Lawyers, PA is a personal injury law firm committed to prevention and treatment of traumatic brain injuries.
 If you or a loved one suffered a TBI call today for a free consultation regarding your case at 727-651-6900

 800 North Belcher Road